Last reviewed by Netlify Support - August, 2023

 The records will return an IPv4 IP address for NETLIFY type records and IPv6 address for NETLIFYv6 records.

 Many different IP addresses will be returned if repeated requests are made and this is normal.
 The different IP addresses point to different CDN nodes.
 Almost all locations will have multiple CDN nodes handling requests for that geographic area.
 So you can, will, and should get more then one IP address if you make repeated lookups for the same NETLIFY type record.

 The record value will show the name of the first site the domain is linked to.
 This value doesn’t change if domain name is moved to a new site or if the original site is deleted.

 The DNS record values don’t update currently because they don’t technically need to.
 The value doesn’t control anything related to the site and is cosmetic only.
-However, there is a feature request to change this behavior as this is a common source of confusion.
+However, there is a feature request to change this behavior as this is a frequent source of confusion.

 Even if you delete the domain from all sites, the NETLIFY type records will still exist.
 Also, if you move a domain name to a new site, the value will show the original site.
 It will show the original site name regardless of how many times you move it or, again, even if the original site is deleted entirely.
 You can move the domain to a new site and the NETLIFY record will still show the first site it was added to, a site which might not even exist anymore.
 (There is a feature request to automatically change the record when name is moved to a different site.)

 So, why doesn’t the value update?
 That answer is because of point two above - these records do not control which site is shown.
 The hostname shown in the web UI never appears in the DNS responses.
 Historically, these records were not updated because it wasn’t strictly necessary.
 Again, the domain name in the value isn’t returned in the DNS response.
 That value is purely cosmetic and is actually never used in any way.